How to Upload Photos to Google Drive and Share a Link

 -

 Wait until Google Drive shows that the upload is complete.
-You will usually see the upload progress in the bottom-right corner of the screen.
+The upload progress appears in the bottom-right corner of the screen.

 Sharing the Photo or Folder